modernben/forge-docs/1.0/servers/ssh.md

 :::tip Additional Access

-You can use Deploy Keys inconjuction with existing servers, where the Forge user does not have or need direct access to a project, but the server should be able to clone it.
+You are also free to use Deploy Keys even on servers that have their SSH key attached to your source control provider accounts, allowing you to grant the server access to clone a repository that the source control account connected to your Forge account does not have collaborator access to.
 :::